-Students participate in a clinical immersion, including 12 weeks of student teaching.
-Student teaching is in educational settings for K-4 or 5-8 grade levels and is 12 weeks of the clinical semester.
+Students participate in a clinical immersion which includes 12 weeks of student teaching In an appropriate setting.
 A supervisor of student teaching from Wilmington College and a cooperating teacher in the school are identified to mentor and monitor each student teacher.
-Attention is given to placing students in schools/classrooms that reflect a diverse student population.
+Attention is given to placing students in schools/ classrooms that reflect a diverse student population.
 Students are required to attend regularly scheduled seminars during the clinical semester.
 The Teacher as Researcher project, an individually directed analysis and application experience, will be completed prior to the end of student teaching as well as the program portfolio.
 Prerequisites: Approved application from the Office of Clinical Studies, GPA of 3.0, MEE 7998, and completion of all methods courses.
 Applications must be submitted by October 15 for spring placements or April 1 for fall placements.
+Students starting in fall 2005 must also pass the appropriate PRAXIS II exam prior to registering for student teaching.